edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 <figure>
   <img src={httpVsWebSocket} alt="Diagram showing the difference between an HTTP and WebSocket connection"/>
   <figcaption align = "center" >
     Figure 3.1: The difference between an HTTP and WebSocket connection.
-WebSockets creates a bi-directional sustained connection.
+WebSockets creates a bi-directional persistent connection.
   </figcaption>
 </figure>